tobirohrer/smARtgestures/README.md

 # smARtgestures
 In this repo you can find the code I wrote for my bachelor thesis.
 The thesis analysed convolutional neural networks for recognizing hand gestures which were performed on the Microsoft HoloLens.
+A more detailed explaination can be found on [kaggle](https://www.kaggle.com/tobirohrer/hololens-gesture-data).

 ```
 smARtgesetures